Studio Policy for Private Instruction

 We will always attempt to respectfully resolve these issues with a face-to-face discussion.
 We ask that parents let us know as politely and factually as possible when they believe their expectations for the lessons are not being met.

 In the event that we cannot resolve an issue, we may decide to cease the lesson arrangement.
 Please remember that no refunds can be given.
-We respectfully ask that any request to discuss the termination of lessons comes at least four lessons before the last one.
+We respectfully ask that any request to discuss the termination of lessons comes at least four lessons before the last one, that is when payment is made.
 This will give us time to adequately resolve the issue or prepare the transition so that we have the best possible end to our relationship.

 Successful music lessons require a significant commitment from parents, students, and teachers.